Malacca: Sultanate of Malacca

 Before the arrival of the first sultan, the area that is now Malacca was a fishing village.
-Malacca was founded by Parameswara, also known as Iskandar Shah, after discovering a suitable port that was accessible in all seasons and on the strategically located narrowest point of the Strait of Malacca.
-In collaboration with his Proto-Malay privateers allies, called the Orang Laut ("sea people"), he established Malacca as an international port by compelling passing ships to call there and establishing fair and reliable facilities for warehousing and trade.
+Malacca was founded by Parameswara, also known as Iskandar Shah, after discovering a port accessible in all seasons at a narrow point of the Strait of Malacca.
+In collaboration with the Orang Laut ("sea people"), he established Malacca as an international port by requiring passing ships to call there and establishing facilities for warehousing and trade.

 In 1403, the first official Chinese trade envoy, led by Admiral Yin Qing, arrived in Malacca.
-Later, Parameswara was escorted by Zheng He and other envoys in his successful visits.
-Malacca's relationship with Ming China granted it protection from attacks by Siam and Majapahit, and the settlement officially submitted to Ming China as a protectorate.
-This encouraged the development of Malacca into a major center on the trade route between China and India, the Middle East, Africa, and Europe.
+Later, Parameswara was escorted by Zheng He and other envoys in his visits.
+Malacca's relationship with Ming China granted it protection from attacks by Siam and Majapahit, and the settlement submitted to Ming China as a protectorate.
+This encouraged the development of Malacca into a trade centre between China, India, the Middle East, Africa, and Europe.